 The churches oldest possession is the massive 12th century octagonal Ventergen font, that was originally with carved heads on each corner.
 It has a carved leaf emblem on its side as you can see.

-Methodist preacher John Wesley wrote of his first open air sermon on this day in Bristol in 1739.
+Methodist preacher John Wesley wrote of his first open air sermon

 "I could scarce reconcile myself to this strange way of preaching in the fields, having been all my life till very lately so tenacious of every point relating to decency and order, that I should have thought the saving of souls almost a sin if it had not been done in a church."